fragglet/WadGadget/src/help/texture_editor.md

 [This page shows help about browsing TEXTURE lumps.
 For help on the browser interface in general, [see here](browser.md).]

-The TEXTURE lump defines all of the wall textures that are used within the game.
-These are the textures that are specified on sidedefs when editing a level.
-A texture has a width and height, and is composed of one or more patches; they are layered on top of each other as a kind of collage.
+The TEXTURE lumps define all the wall textures that are used within the game.
+In level editors, these are the names that you see when editing sidedefs.

+Each texture has a width and height, and is composed of one or more patches;
+they are layered on top of each other as a kind of collage.
 Any patches must be listed in the PNAMES lump; see the [PNAMES editor](pnames_editor.md) for more details.

-The first entry in the window saves all changes and returns to the WAD file containing the texture lump.
+The first entry in the textures list saves all changes and returns to the WAD file containing the texture lump.

 ## Keys